Last Updated on April 11, 2022 by Rei Garnet

 Getting your rabbits neutered or spayed would usually stop your rabbits from pooping everywhere.
-Neutered rabbits are also easier to litter train so definitely get your rabbits neutered before they reach their sexual maturity.
+Neutered rabbits are also easier to litter train, so definitely get your rabbits neutered before they reach sexual maturity.

 Reasons why your rabbits are pooping everywhere.

 Rabbits that are pooping everywhere can be caused by a variety of conditions.
 It could be as simple as an unneutered rabbit or some kind of disease.